aspect-build/.github/.github/pull_request_template.md

 - [ ] Documentation (updates to documentation or READMEs)
 - [ ] Chore (any other change that doesn't affect source or test files)

-**Properties**
+**For changes visible to end-users**

-- [ ] Breaking change (this change will cause existing functionality to not work as expected)
+- [ ] Breaking change (this change will force users to change their own code or config)
-- [ ] This change requires a documentation update
+- [ ] Relevant documentation has been updated

-Release Notes: if the change is end-user visible, also consider providing some notes for the release engineer.
+- [ ] Some release notes are provided below:

 **Test plan**